 A brace of winter fish

-Fishery rules require fly fishing with a single fly only and lures are not permitted.
+Fishery rules require fly fishing with a single fly only and lures are not permitted in Shide Lake.
 Generally, except in the depths of winter, fishing a floating line is the most productive method.
 With good hatches of midges and sedges and, at the right times of the year, abundant terrestrials on the water, including hawthorn flies and daddy long legs, dry fly fishing can be spectacular.
 At other times a buzzer fished almost static can be deadly and with a huge damsel population, the banks are often blue with them in the summer, a damsel nymph can be guaranteed to do the business (well almost!).
 Dace will readily take a fly as will perch when stocked.

-So far as coarse fishing is concerned.
-A maximum of two rods are allowed.
+So far as coarse fishing is concerned, a maximum of two rods are allowed.
 Spinning is not permitted.
 It is anticipated that fish will grow on rapidly following the introduction of bait.

 ABOUT THE FISHERY